01yzzyu/01yzzyu/README.md

 - ⚡ Fun fact: ...
 -->

-+ 😄 My name is Zhongyu Yang, and a final year undergraduate student at [School of Mathematics and Statistics](https://mathenglish.lzu.edu.cn/), [Lanzhou University](https://en.lzu.edu.cn/), majoring in Mathematics and Applied Mathematics, minoring Administrative Management.
++ 😄 My name is Zhongyu Yang, and a final year undergraduate student at [School of Mathematics and Statistics](https://mathenglish.lzu.edu.cn/), [Lanzhou University](https://en.lzu.edu.cn/), majoring in Mathematics(the basic theory class), minoring Administrative Management.
 + 💡 I'm profoundly interested in **3D Computer Vision** and **Diffusion-based GenAI**(e.g. **2D/3D AIGC**, **Medical Image Analysis** and **Digital Human**).
 + 🏀 I am a big fan of the **Los Angeles Lakers**!
 + 🌱 I am also keen on **Traveling**, **Basketball**, and **Swimming!**